What is lye?

 It is really helpful to have an understanding of these terms as you will find it easier to know exactly what you are buying in a shop.
 If your soap bar has no labelling, either at the point of sale or on the bar itself steer well clear, this means they are not adhering to the very stringent cosmetics regulations and it is highly unlikely that the soap will be cosmetically assessed either or have any of the other required documentation in place.

 On that note, no such assessments exist for dog or horse soap which personally I feel is not ideal.
 It would be so much easier to have a formal structure in place for pet shampoos etc but it is an area which is missed.
+They do not have to follow the same legislation for labelling and in fact come under CLP regulations which is a whole different topic that I will cover in the future.

 If making soap from scratch is on your wish list check out all the online and in person learning options available to you here.